 Cognitive Behavioral Psychology Degree and Career Guide

-Cognitive behavioral psychology involves using a treatment called cognitive behavioral therapy (CBT) to improve the symptoms of psychological disorders.
-Clinicians who practice CBT treat a variety of psychological disorders by using research-based techniques to help clients and patients change problematic thoughts and behaviors.
+Cognitive behavioral psychology uses cognitive behavioral therapy (CBT) to treat symptoms of mental health conditions.
+Clinicians who practice CBT treat a variety of psychological disorders by using research-based techniques to help clients manage mental health conditions or emotional concerns.
 The American Psychological Association (APA) has recognized Behavioral and Cognitive Psychology as a specialty since 2000 and psychologists who practice CBT can apply to become Board-certified through the American Board of Professional Psychology (ABPP).
-Many cognitive behavioral psychologists work in hospitals, psychology clinics, or schools and practice CBT with clients and patients; others work in research settings such as universities to help develop and improve the techniques used in CBT.
+Many cognitive behavioral psychologists work in hospitals, psychology clinics, or schools and practice CBT with clients and patients.
+Others work in research settings such as universities to help develop and improve CBT techniques.

-- There are 26 colleges and universities with cognitive psychology and psycholinguistics programs.1
+- There are 27 not-for-profit colleges and universities with cognitive psychology and psycholinguistics programs.1

 - No schools offer a certificate in cognitive psychology and psycholinguistics.1

-- No schools offer an associate’s degree in cognitive psychology and psycholinguistics.1
+- No schools offer an associate degree in cognitive psychology and psycholinguistics.1

 Table of Contents